 Section 2.
 Employees who have completed a minimum of 100 hours training in a specialized discipline and have become a department approved instructor within the specialized discipline, shall receive \$50.00 per month Specialty Pay as long as they instruct a minimum of one class for CLEET or the Glenpool Police Department in the specialized discipline during the preceding fiscal year and complete any annual requirements mandated by CLEET within the discipline or to maintain their instructor status.
 In the event an Employee cannot hold the title within their discipline they will cease to receive the Specialty Pay.
-Department approve Specialized Disciplines include Drug Recognition Expert, Firearms Instructor, Law Enforcement Driver Training Instructor and Defensive Tactics Instructor.
+All officers assigned to any Specialized Discipline will be appointed by the Chief.
+Department approved Specialized Disciplines include Drug Recognition Expert, Firearms Instructor, Law Enforcement Driver Training Instructor and Defensive Tactics Instructor.